chinchuharris/fall2020/week11.md

 Objective for the submission on 10 Nov: Link to a clean and concise Colab notebook that includes:

-1. Concise description of the central hypothese(s)s that you'd like to test, or questions you'd like to answer, with your analysis.
+1. Brief description of the central hypothesis (hypotheses) that you'd like to test, and/or question(s) you'd like to answer, with your analysis.
 2. One to three figures, with caption and accompanying code, that summarize the EDA of your dataset.

-You are not expected to submit a completed notebook, or a working notebook with a lot of experimentation.
+You are not expected to submit a completed notebook, or a working notebook with a lot of experimentation and undocumented code.
 Rather, you should submit a well documented summary statement and summary of your exploratory data analysis.
-You will surely have have more analysis to do, and your results may change.
-You don't need to include any results at this stage, just simple, clear EDA.
+You will surely have have more analysis to do, and things may change as you learn more.
+You don't need to include any results at this stage.

 ## Reading and Study Guide